csg-org/esb-data-standard/docs/source/csv/file_structure.rst

 Data Types
 ----------

 Each ``field`` belongs to a particular data type.
-These data types constraint the allowed values for a particular field.
+These data types constrain the allowed values for a particular field.
 For example, a field of type ``date`` must follow the conventions of a `ISO 8601`_.